FaidraA/Evolution_model_identification/README.md

-# Evolution model detection in real and synthetic networks
+# Evolution model detection in synthetic and real-world networks

 Repository contents: